-Changes in foreign currencies, particularly the British pound and Euro, can have a significant impact to the Company's consolidated balance sheets (as evidenced above in the Company's foreign currency translation gain or loss), as well as its consolidated results of operations, as amounts in foreign currencies are generally translating into more U.S. dollars when the U.S. dollar weakens or less U.S. dollars when the U.S. dollar strengthens.
-During the three months ended March 31, 2011, the U.S. dollar weakened against certain of the currencies of the foreign countries in which the Company operates.
-This has significantly impacted the Company's condensed consolidated balance sheets (as evidenced in the Company's foreign currency translation gain in this period), as well as its condensed consolidated statements of operations as amounts denominated in foreign currencies are generally translating into more U.S. dollars.
-To the extent that the U.S. dollar weakens or strengthens in future periods, this will continue to impact the Company's consolidated financial statements including the amount of revenue that the Company reports in future periods.
+Changes in foreign currencies can have a significant impact to the Company's consolidated balance sheets (as evidenced above in the Company's foreign currency translation gain or loss), as well as its consolidated results of operations, as amounts in foreign currencies are generally translating into more U.S. dollars when the U.S. dollar weakens or less U.S. dollars when the U.S. dollar strengthens.
+During the three months ended March 31, 2012, the U.S. dollar was generally weaker relative to certain of the currencies of the foreign countries in which the Company operates.
+This overall weakness of the U.S. dollar had an overall positive impact on the Company's consolidated results of operations because the foreign denominations translated into more U.S. dollars.
+This also impacted the Company's condensed consolidated balance sheets, as amounts denominated in foreign currencies are generally translating into more U.S. dollars.
+In future periods, the volatility of the U.S. dollar as compared to the other currencies in which the Company operates could have a significant impact on its consolidated financial position and results of operations including the amount of revenue that the Company reports in future periods.